It didn’t happen overnight. It rarely does.

 So heavenly minded, no earthly good?

-When God’s people were exiled in Babylon, God continued to speak to them.
-God instructed his servant Jeremiah to write a letter to those exiled in Babylon.
-One word he had for them gave them assurance for their future:
+God continued to speak to his people when they were exiled in Babylon.
+God instructed his servant Jeremiah to write a letter to the exiles.
+He gave them a word of comforting assurance about their future:

 “This is what the Lord says: ‘When seventy years are completed for Babylon, I will come to you and fulfill my gracious promise to bring you back to this place.
 For I know the plans I have for you,’ declares the Lord, ‘plans to prosper you and not to harm you, plans to give you hope and a future’” (Jeremiah 29:10-11).